 The day started early.
-Alarm went off at 07:00, the guys arrived at 09:30 and arround 10:00 we left to Eindhoven.
+The alarm went off at 07:00, the guys arrived at 09:30 and around 10:00 we left for Eindhoven.

-Festival started with Facelifer.
+The Festival started with Facelifer.
 Death Metal as Deth Metal is supposed to be.
 These guys know exactly how the genre should sound in 2015 and they sure demonstrated that.
 The overall sound was kind of mushy but nevertheless a good show.

 Next up was Bodyfarm.
 Another dutch Death Metal act.
 Hadn’t heard of them but it was good.
-Music wise it reminded me of the old days when I used to bust my neck to Obituary and the such … Quite old school but, and maybe because of that, grabbed my attention.
+Music wise it reminded me of the old days when I used to bust my neck to Obituary and the such … Quite old school, and maybe because of that, grabbed my attention.

 Next up was Alestorm.
 I finally got why there were so many pirate hats walking about the festival.
-I had trully never heard of these guys.
+I had truly never heard of these guys.
 Musically not really my cup of tea, or mug of beer for that matter, but it was a fun show to watch.
-Pirates out to steal our beer… They can go ahead… I don;t drink anyway.. ;).
+Pirates are out to steal our beer… They can go ahead… I don’t drink anyway.. ;).
 I enjoyed this show from the back of the festival ground.
 This was the moment I went for a big bag of fries.

 This is where it ended.
 Back into the car and back home.